ul18363/getting-started-python/hardware/GPU/gpu_set_up.md

     1. Command: nvidia-smi
     2. Message: NVIDIA-SMI has failed because it couldn't communicate with the NVIDIA driver.
 Make sure that the latest NVIDIA driver is installed and running.
     3. Solution: TODO
+        1. Alternative A: (Fried my system!)
             1. sudo apt install nvidia-prime
             2. sudo prime-select nvidia
             3. Please check if the file /lib/modprobe.d/blacklist-nvidia.conf exists (if does DELETE IT!)
             4. sudo update-initramfs -u
+        2. Alternative B: (On a Fresh system)
+            1. sudo apt install nvidia-utils-390
+        3. Alternative C:
+        4. Alternative D:

 1. Broken pipeline for file:
     1. Command: Various install commands